hoytpr/Lacto_genome/plasmid1ab.md

  ![unresolved repeated sequence](/fig/600074-and-276613-graph-labels.png)

   This repeat can be resolved *in silico* using Bandage by replicating node 276613 (59bp, 505x) and placing a copy of 276613 (each now at 252x depth) on either side of node 600074.
-In Bandage after duplicating a node, this is done by removing edges (blue colored) as shown.
+In Bandage after replicating a node, this is done by removing edges (blue colored) as shown effectively "splitting" the node into  a contiguous sequence.
 More information on these processes can be found at the [Bandage GitHub wiki.](https://github.com/rrwick/Bandage/wiki)

 ![Before edge removal](/fig/resolving-600074-v-2sm.png)
 ![After edge removal](/fig/resolving-600074-v2-Bsm.png)